You may need brake resurfacing if you experience:

 Get an Expert to Help

 It is essential to consult a professional mechanic if you suspect your brake rotors need to be resurfaced or replaced.
-At Special Interest Automobiles, our trusty auto service technicians will visually inspect the rotors on your vehicle.
+At Special Interest Automobiles, our trusty auto service technicians in Cambridge will visually inspect the rotors on your vehicle.
 Our facility is equipped with modern diagnostic equipment to help us recommend the best course of action for your specific situation.

 Before our qualified technicians start, you will receive a digital inspection report with an estimate for needed services and repairs.
 We will only do repairs with your authorization.